mmorlang/time-manager/docs/index.md

-# Time Manager

 ## Introduction
-The purpose of this app is to help manage your electronic notifications, whether its to use your free time in a more relaxed, organized, purposeful or productive way, by the limitation of screen time distractions.
+This app is to help manage your electronic notifications, by connecting to your device scheduling and notification systems and blocking certain app notifications you've selected.
+Resulting in your undivided time to be used in a more relaxed, organized, purposeful or productive way of your choosing, by the limitation of those screen time distractions.

+- Retains previously connected apps.

+- Retains previous time frames set by users.

 - Works with device notification system to let the user block notifications during set time frames.

-- Retains previous time frames set by users.

-- Retains previously connected apps.

-- Displays notifications summary of items that were blocked during time frame after it is over.
+- Displays notifications summary of items that were blocked during time frame after it has ended.